spaceshiptrip/nadabarkada-fitness/README.md

 - Reuse the existing reserved auth direction in the schema where practical, but keep admin auth separate from participant auth
 - Participant `PhoneNumber` and `Pin` fields should not be used as the global admin credential
 - Add a visible confirmation step before any destructive reset action

+### 8) Strava Integration Proposal

+- Goal: let participants connect Strava so the app can prefill activity minutes and workout completion from imported Strava activities
+- Keep GitHub Pages as the frontend host and keep Google Apps Script as the backend
+- Do not move this app to a Node, Django, or Docker backend just to support Strava

+Important product constraint:

+- Strava does not provide a reliable daily step-count API for this app's use case
+- Strava can provide activity data such as sport type, moving time, distance, and sometimes calories
+- Because of that, Strava can only partially automate this challenge
+- `ActiveMinutes` can be imported from Strava activities
+- `WorkoutDone` can be inferred from qualifying Strava activities
+- `Steps` cannot be directly imported from Strava and must remain either manual or estimated
+- `MobilityDone` should remain manual unless the user explicitly logs recovery activity in Strava

+Recommended MVP behavior:

+1. Add a `Connect Strava` action for each participant profile
+2. Send the participant through Strava OAuth
+3. Store Strava tokens server-side in Apps Script or the backing sheet, never in the frontend bundle
+4. Add a `Sync Strava` action to fetch recent activities
+5. Aggregate imported activities by participant and date
+6. Prefill or update `ActiveMinutes` from imported Strava activity moving time
+7. Set `WorkoutDone = true` when a qualifying Strava activity exists for that date
+8. Leave `MobilityDone` as manual input
+9. Leave `Steps` as manual input in the first version unless estimated steps are explicitly enabled
+10. Show `Last synced` and `Imported from Strava` indicators in the UI

+Estimated-steps option:

+- If desired, the app can estimate steps from Strava distance for step-like activities only
+- This should be treated as a user-facing estimate, not authoritative truth
+- Only estimate for activities such as `Walk`, `Run`, `TrailRun`, and `Hike`
+- Do not estimate steps for cycling, swimming, strength training, yoga, rowing, or similar activities
+- Suggested approximation:
+  - walking or hiking: about `1250 steps/km`
+  - running or trail running: about `1300-1400 steps/km`
+- Save the estimate separately or flag it with a source value such as `estimated_strava`
+- Show a note in the UI such as: `Estimated from Strava distance.
+Please review and adjust if needed.`
+- Manual edits should always override the estimate

+Technical implementation outline:

+1. Register a Strava application at `developers.strava.com`
+2. Add the correct callback URL for the Apps Script web app deployment
+3. Store `STRAVA_CLIENT_ID` and `STRAVA_CLIENT_SECRET` in Apps Script project properties
+4. Extend the backend schema to store per-participant Strava linkage metadata
+5. Add Apps Script endpoints for:
+   - `getStravaAuthUrl`
+   - `stravaOauthCallback`
+   - `syncParticipantStrava`
+   - `disconnectParticipantStrava`
+6. Add server-side token refresh logic in Apps Script
+7. Add frontend UI for connect, sync, and disconnect states
+8. Add a review flow so imported values can be inspected before users rely on them for scoring

+Suggested backend data additions:

+- Add participant fields such as:
+  - `StravaAthleteId`
+  - `StravaRefreshToken`
+  - `StravaScope`
+  - `StravaLastSyncedAt`
+  - `StravaConnected`
+- Add daily-log fields such as:
+  - `MinutesSource`
+  - `StepsSource`
+  - `ImportedActivityCount`
+  - `ImportNote`

+Suggested import rules:

+- Sum `moving_time` from all qualifying activities on the same local date into daily active minutes
+- Mark `WorkoutDone` true if any qualifying activity is at least 20 minutes
+- If estimated steps are enabled, sum estimated steps only from eligible activity types
+- Never overwrite a user-entered manual `Steps` value without clear confirmation
+- Preserve an audit trail that the row was imported or partially imported from Strava

+Policy and rollout notes:

+- New Strava apps may be limited until Strava approves broader usage beyond the developer's own account
+- Do not assume immediate multi-user rollout without reviewing current Strava app approval requirements
+- Make imported data private by default and only expose it in challenge views the participant has consented to
+- Be explicit in the UI that Strava does not provide exact daily steps for this app

+Recommended delivery order:

+1. Add README plan and schema notes
+2. Add backend participant fields for Strava linkage
+3. Add Apps Script auth and token storage
+4. Add connect/disconnect UI
+5. Add manual sync for one participant
+6. Import active minutes and workout detection only
+7. Add optional estimated steps with strong review messaging
+8. Add polish such as last-synced status and import notes

+Not recommended:

+- Do not put Strava client secrets in Vite env files used by the browser
+- Do not rely on frontend-only OAuth handling for token storage
+- Do not silently convert all imported distance to scored steps without a user-facing estimate warning
+- Do not treat Strava as a full replacement for manual entry in this challenge

 ### Baseline Week